 You might not know it from the weather around here, but spring is finally here.
 And one of the great delights of this time of year in Italy is the appearance of tiny young vegetables the Italians call primizie.
 While in this era of year-round asparagus the seasons are not quite so discernible in our supermarkets, a few vegetables still retain their seasonality—like fresh peas.
-I saw some today and just knew I had to make something with them—and what better than a beautiful veal spezzatino?
+I saw some today and just knew I had to make something with them—and what better than a beautiful veal stew with peas?
 Of course, even if you don’t have fresh peas on hand, you can make this deliciously delicate stew with frozen peas as well.

 For the veal:

 - 1 kilo (2 lbs) veal stew meat, cut into cubes

 - 1/2 large onion, finely minced

 - Olive oil and a knob of butter